Welcome to the webpage for Year 3 at Linaker! Please do check back often and we will try to keep you up to date with everything that goes on.

 Key Information -

-PE Days - PE is every Tuesday and Thursday afternoon this term and whenever the weather permits, the lesson may be outside so suitable PE kit will be essential - jogging bottoms & tracksuit tops might be important additions to the standard kit!
+PE Days - PE is every Wednesday afternoon this half term and whenever the weather permits, the lesson may be outside so suitable PE kit will be essential - jogging bottoms & tracksuit tops might be important additions to the standard kit!
 We find it best for children to keep their PE kit in school all week rather than trying to bring it he in just on the days it is required.

 Homework - Maths and English Homework is set on Thursdays for completion and hand in by the following Monday.
 In addition this year, the children all have a 'Personal Learning Log'.
 This is NOT further homework but a recognition that children often have their interest sparked by things we do in school and want to take them further.
 Any extra research, writing, maths or artwork that the children want to do should be recorded in these logs, Teachers look forward to seeing these and rewarding anything done in them.